ilija-the/vendrithvault/content/Administrative/Homebrew.md

 ```

 In this house we love team+.
-You can usually expect their content to be confirmed by the GM so long as you ask.
+You can usually expect their Common content to be confirmed by the GM so long as you ask.

 ### Vendrith Homebrew
 The homebrew 'content' we have made for Vendrith.
 Also includes a list of renames or minor changes to existing content.